Moretown, Vermont: Economy

+The Moretown General Store was purchased by the Stewart's Shops chain in 2026; designated store #506.

 Moretown is also home to many successful entrepreneurs in fields such as real estate, carpentry, baking, plumbing, and other trades; however, most residents commute to work in other towns with larger economies such as Montpelier and Burlington.

 Moretown also has several small farms, a clapboard mill, three churches, one elementary school, a small library, and a town hall.